biocorecrg/ExOrthist/README.md

 * **\${species}\_annot\_exons_prot_ids.txt**: proteinID and geneID of all genes with annotated exons.
 * **\${species}\_annot_fake.gtf.gz**: merge of the original gtf (annotated exons) and a facultative “fake” GTF where entries for provided not-annotated exons are added (see below).

+Importantly, ExOrthist works **only** with CDS exon coordinates ("cds" lines in the GTF).
+Therefore, UTR exons are excluded and the coordinates and lengths of first and last coding exons do not usually match the actual exon coordinates in the genome ("exon" lines in the GTF).

-ExOrthist is also able to consider not-annotated exons in the orthology inference, which can be added via the **--extraexons** argument [[see Arguments](#arguments)].
-If not-annotated exons are added, ExOrthist also generates the following files:
+ExOrthist is also able to consider non-annotated exons in the orthology inference, which can be added via the **--extraexons** argument [[see Arguments](#arguments)].
+If non-annotated exons are added, ExOrthist also generates the following files:

 * **FakeTranscripts-${species}-vB.gtf**: gtf file where a fake transcript for each of the not-annotated exons is introduced.
-ExOrthist first maps the upstream and downstream exons (provided in input) to the annotated transcripts.
-When both exons exactly match the same transcript, this becomes the template of the fake transcript to which the not-annotated exon is added; otherwise, ExOrthist uses partial matches of the upstream or downstream exon to identify the template transcript.
+ExOrthist first maps the upstream and downstream exons (which must be provided in the input) to the annotated transcripts.
+When both exons exactly match the same transcript, this becomes the template of the fake transcript to which the non-annotated exon is added; otherwise, ExOrthist uses partial matches of the upstream or downstream exon to identify the template transcript.
-* **LOG_FakeTranscripts-${species}-vB.tab**: it contains info of the mapping of not-annotated exons to the relative fake transcript.
+* **LOG_FakeTranscripts-${species}-vB.tab**: it contains info of the mapping of non-annotated exons to the relative fake transcript.

 Finally, the **--cluster** gene cluster file [[see Arguments](#arguments)] is copied and gzipped in the output directory as **gene_cluster_file.gz**.
 This copy is necessary to run the exint_plotter module without external dependencies.